-Under normal conditions, Hydrogen Peroxide is extremely stable with demonstrated losses of less than 1% per year under ambient conditions.
-Heat and oxygen are generated during peroxide decomposition and even abnormal decomposition is easily handled by properly designed storage and handling systems.
-However, if severe contamination occurs or the solution is heated to extremely high temperatures, relieving devices may not be able to dissipate the volume of gas generated and the system may be overpressured which can lead to a risk of explosion.
+However, if severe contamination occurs or the hydrogen peroxide solution is heated to extremely high temperatures, relieving devices may not be able to dissipate the volume of gas generated and the system may be overpressured which can lead to a risk of explosion.

 The property of hydrogen peroxide to decompose exothermally in the presence of certain catalytically acting impurities, with the formation of oxygen gas and water is very important for handling during storage as well as during chemical reaction.
 Decomposition is indicated by the development of gas and - with only slight removal of heat - by rise in temperature.